hphelion/documentation/CarrierGrade/AdminGuideNew/Stacks/carrier-grade-admin-wr-stacks.md

 ## Wind River Linux Extensions to Heat

 Several extensions to Heat are included with Wind River Linux.
-For more information, see [Wind River Linux Extensions to Heat](/helion/openstack/carrier/admin/stacks/wr/).
+For more information, see [Extensions to Heat](/helion/openstack/carrier/admin/stacks/wr/).

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>